-Course Code Course Name Units MIDW6001 Advanced discipline readings 4 MIDW6002 Research methods & thesis preparation 4 MIDW6003 Thesis or Thesis by publication [full-time] 8 or MIDW6004 Thesis or thesis by publication [part-time] 8
+Course Code Course Name Units MIDW6001 Advanced discipline readings 4 MIDW6002 Research methods & thesis preparation 4 MIDW6003 Thesis or Thesis by publication [full-time] 8 or MIDW6004 Thesis or thesis by publication [part-time] 8 review or a scholarly review of the scientific literature relevant to the research question that you have chosen for your research thesis.

-- NURS/MIDW6001: To provide you with the necessary skills to perform a basic systematic review or a scholarly review of the scientific literature relevant to the research question that you have chosen for your research thesis. - NURS/MIDW6002: To provide you with an overview of the variety of research methods utilised in health research and the skills to determine which research method best answers the research question you have chosen for your research thesis. - NURS/MIDW6003/4: To provide you with the opportunity to formulate and complete a research thesis, or an academic paper for publication.
+NURS/MIDW6001: To provide you with the necessary skills to perform a basic systematic thesis, or an academic paper for publication.

+To provide you with an overview of the variety of research methods utilised in health research and the skills to determine which research method best answers the research question you have chosen for your research thesis.

+• NURS/MIDW6003/4: To provide you with the opportunity to formulate and complete a research